G.I. Joe: The Rise of Cobra: Development

+Initial plans for a live-action G.I.
+Joe film go back to at least 1990, when a script adaptating the cartoon was in development at toy company Abrams/Gentile Entertainment (AGE).

 In 1994, Larry Kasanoff and his production company, Threshold Entertainment, held the rights to produce a live-action G.I.
 Joe film with Warner Bros. as the distributor.
-Instead they chose to concentrate the company's efforts upon its Mortal Kombat films.
+Instead, they chose to concentrate the company's efforts upon its Mortal Kombat films.
 As late as 1999, there had been rumors that a film from Threshold Entertainment was still a possibility, but that project was never developed.

 In 2003, Lorenzo di Bonaventura was interested in making a film about advanced military technology; Hasbro's Brian Goldner called him and suggested to base the film on the G.I.
 Joe toy line.
 Goldner and di Bonaventura worked together before, creating toy lines for films di Bonaventura had produced as CEO of Warner Bros.
 Goldner and di Bonaventura spent three months working out a story, and chose Michael B. Gordon as screenwriter, because they liked his script for 300.
 Di Bonaventura wanted to depict the origin story of certain characters, and introduced the new character of Rex, to allow an exploration of Duke.
 Rex's name came from Hasbro.
 Beforehand, Don Murphy was interested in filming the property, but when the Iraq War broke out, he considered the subject matter inappropriate, and chose to develop Transformers (another Hasbro toy line) instead.
 Di Bonaventura related, "What [the Joes] stand for, and what Duke stands for specifically in the movie, is something that I'd like to think a worldwide audience might connect with."